-- For private drainage e.g. septic tank, or neighbour nuisance please contact the council on 01524 582935 in office hours, or out of office in emergencies call 01524 67099
+- For private drainage (eg a septic tank), or neighbour nuisance please contact Lancaster City Council on 01524 582935 in office hours, or out of office in emergencies call 01524 67099

 Role of Lancaster City Council

 The council has a statutory duty in the interests of public health to ensure that blocked and foul-smelling private drains are cleared and, where appropriate, to recharge the householders for this service.
 Any recharge is apportioned equally to all households feeding into the sewer up to the point that it is blocked and follows the serving of a notice.